Skip to Content

 I scheduled the housecleaning for two days before we left.

-the exterior of our paris home swap
+The exterior of our paris home swap

 And I spent a lot of time putting things away.
 I put away the pile of coats and shoes by the front door and stashed any items we preferred they not use (like my work laptop).
 I cleared our stuff from the bathroom sink to make room for theirs.
 Putting away all the toys— and keeping them away—was a challenge.